Did you know that warm water exercise classes are ideal for people with arthritis and related conditions?

 Locations & Times

-Please note, classes have been suspended until further notice due to the growing concerns of the spread and impacts of the COVID-19 virus.
+Please note, some classes have been suspended (as noted below) until further notice due to the COVID-19 virus.
 We will advise when classes are due to resume.

 Wednesday 4pm – 7 vacancies